redis-go/redis/app/README.md

 To set up the development environment for this project, follow these steps:

-1. Install Redis on your local machine.
-Instructions can be found at [Redis's official documentation](https://redis.io/documentation).
-2. Ensure you have Go installed on your system.
+1. Ensure you have Go installed on your system.
 You can download it from [the Go website](https://golang.org/dl/).
-3. Clone the repository to your local machine.
+2. Clone the repository to your local machine.
-4. Run the application and redis server with `go run app.go`.
+3. Run the application and redis server with `go run app.go`.
-5. Access the web application by visiting `http://localhost:8080` in your web browser.
+4. Access the web application by visiting `http://localhost:8080` in your web browser.

 ## Data Model Diagram